 Melbourne: Mixed Across the City

-Melbourne water hardness depends on your side of the city.
+Melbourne water hardness depends on where you live.

 Melbourne water hardness by area: